 Starting with the commercial strategy, work with colleagues in technology to identify the ways you can enhance or accelerate goals.
 There is no digital strategy without a commercial strategy.

-Getting into the detail, digital transformation programs and omnichannel strategies need to start by being clear about the commercial value they deliver for the business.
+Getting into the detail, digital transformation programmes and omnichannel strategies need to start by being clear about the commercial value they deliver for the business.
 Establish shared KPIs and hold each other accountable.

-Target personalization at scale as you make use of a richer set of HCP data
+Target personalisation at scale as you make use of a richer set of HCP data

 Use your CRM systems to capture a richer data set about your customers (where regulations allow) so that you can use this to tailor the experiences you design and execute for them.
 Your sales representatives and MSLs will be a great source of information.
 Look for opportunities to build on their insights with marketing engagement tracking (which emails did they read and click through on?), HCP portal data (what did they engage with and why?), event data (which events did they attend and who did they connect with?) and third-party data sources like social media engagement.